 When fixing any canonicalization issues, always keep in mind even slight canonical URL differences can matter in the eyes of search engines.

-The following URLs are all viewed as distinct by site crawlers:
+The following URLs are all viewed as distinct by search crawlers:

 So, be sure to keep things consistent while addressing existing canonicalization issues or adding new canonical tags, whether you’re using Yoast SEO, the Screaming Frog SEO Spider or another tool altogether.

 Give Precedence to HTTPS Pages